TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Intel.md

 - [DK50 Getting Started](http://www.intel.es/content/www/es/es/embedded/design-tools/evaluation-platforms/gateway-solutions/gateway-solutions-iot-dk50-dev-kit-getting-started-guide.html)
 - [DK100 Getting Started](http://www.intel.com/content/www/us/en/embedded/design-tools/evaluation-platforms/gateway-solutions/dk100-development-kit-getting-started-guide.html)
 - [DK200 Getting Started](http://www.intel.com/content/www/us/en/embedded/design-tools/evaluation-platforms/gateway-solutions/dk200-development-kit-getting-started-guide.html)

+### Wind River® Linux 5.0 / 5.1

+- Wind River Linux Overview
+- Development & Build Environment
+- Configuration and Build
+- Layers & Recipes
+- Userspace & Kernel Development
+- Debugging

+### Wind River® Intelligent Device Platform XT 2.0

+> The Foundation for Building Devices That Connect to the Internet of Things

+> The Wind River Intelligent Device Platform XT (IDP XT) packages the Wind River commercialgrade Linux development platform with security and management tools for gateways.

+> IDP XT provides integrated development and management support for distributed systems that utilize smart services with cloud computing.
+It includes secure remote management layer for cloud-based smart services, including automated customer interaction and support.

+- Wind River Intelligent Device Platform Overview
+- Architecture
+- Security, Connectivity & Management
+- Validation
+- System Owner, Device & Application Development Vendor Tasks

+Included in IDP XT
+- Wind River Linux
+- Wind River Workbench
+- Wind River Intelligent Device Platform XT
+- McAfee Embedded Control
+- BSPs for the following boards:
+  - Cross Hill
+  - Clanton Hill
+  - Galileo
+  - Advantech UTX-3115

+### Wind River® EMS Device Management

+> The Wind River Edge Management System enables you to remotely manage devices running the EMS agent.
+The EMS Server is the cloud side of the Edge Management System.
+It receives data from the EMS agent on the devices connected to the server.

+> When a device connects to the EMS server, it appears as an asset.
+The EMS Console provides an administrative interface to the server.
+You can also create your own application using the Mashery APIs to customize the administration and management of assets, and to export data to back end systems for further processing.

+> The EMS Server stores data only for the previous 90 days.
+To maintain data history, you should export the data at regular intervals.

+- Wind River Intelligent Device Platform Edge Management System Overview
+- Device side and Cloud side components Device Onboarding, Application Development and Target component updates
+- Alarm workflow and error recovery

+#### Mashery API

 - Wind River Helix Device Cloud*: Product Overview
 - https://www.youtube.com/watch?v=_Q4GlqAf2m4